Swan maiden: Mexico

 In a Mexican tale, Blanca Flor ("White Flower"), youth Juan loves to gamble and wins the devil's favor to grant him unbeatable luck for the period of five years.
 When the date is due, the youth must find the devil "in the Plains of Berlín at the Hacienda of Qui-quiri-qui".
 He goes on a pilgrimage and asks three hermits (the king of fishes, the king of animals of the earth and the king of birds of the air) its location.
 The eagle, answering its sire's question, knows where it is.
-The eagle carries Juan to the Plains of Berlín and informes that three doves, the devil's three daughters, will come to bathe.
+The eagle carries Juan to the Plains of Berlín and informs him that three doves, the devil's three daughters, will come to bathe.

 In a tale collected by John Bierhorst from a Yucatec Mayan source, with the title The Bird Bride, something is destroying his father's fields, and he tasks his three sons to guard it.
 A little toad appears to all three brothers and begs for some food, but only the youngest agrees to share his.
 The little toad and the youth discover the culprit: a bird - an enchanted maiden - comes to eat in the cornfield.
 The toad disenchants the maiden and she marries the youth.